arddluma/create-etherspot-app/README.md

 ## create-etherspot-app

-This is an boilerplate for Etherspot-sdk, create Etherspot powered apps with one command.
+This is a boilerplate for Etherspot-sdk, create Etherspot powered apps with one command.

 ## Project Structure